 PSY 481H History and Systems of Psychology (3) A study of the origins and development of modern psychological thought.
 The lives and contributions of leaders in psychology will be reviewed.
 Prerequisite: PSY 201, admission to psychology honors program, and permission of the department.
 PSY 486H Honors Seminar: Current Issues in Psychology (3) The course will consist of assigned readings and discussion of current topics in psychology, e.g., sensory deprivation, sleep and dreams, sex roles, effects of overcrowding, the psychological implications of death, influence of mass media on behavior, etc. Content will vary from term to term depending on what topics are of current interest at the time.
 Seminar will include student papers, class presentations, and preparation of a proposal for research to be conducted in Independent Study during the following semester.
 Prerequisite: Admission to the Psychology Honors Program and permission of the department.

-PSY 495 Special Topics (1-3) Advanced, in-depth study on special topics, current issues, or areas of interest not included in other Courses Offered by the Department of Psychology.
+PSY 495 Special Topics (1-5) Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
 PSY 499 Independent Study (1-3) Under supervision of a faculty member, a student will prepare a paper on a special topic or conduct a research project involving the collection of data and preparation of a report.
 Prerequisite: Senior standing and permission of the instructor.
 RECREATION Please see Recreation and Sports Programming major information and course listing under the Physical Education and Recreation Department.
-RELIGION Please see Religion course listing under the Philosophy and Religion Department.
-SELF-DIRECTED MAJOR College of Liberal Arts, Sciences, and Technologies Dr. Sharon Pajka-West, Coordinator Hall Memorial Building, Room S-337D Any student may design a self-directed major if no other major or double major is offered at Gallaudet University that satisfies the student's academic interests.
+Religion Please see Religion course listing under the Philosophy and Religion Department.
+Self-Directed Major College of Liberal Arts, Sciences, and Technologies Dr. Sharon Pajka, Coordinator Hall Memorial Building, Room 207C email: sharon.pajka@gallaudet.edu Any student may design a self-directed major if no other major or double major is offered at Gallaudet University that satisfies the student's academic interests.
 Requirements for admission to the Self-Directed Major program: - A writing test score equivalent to a 4.0 or higher on the Gallaudet Writing Evaluation or its equivalent; - A score of 70 or better on the Degrees of Reading Power (DRP) exam; - A GPA of 3.0 - A copy of Gallaudet transcript; - An essay and proposed course plan.